Fabio-A-Sa/Y2S1-LabTesteSoftware/README.md

 ### My Drafts <br/>
 Pieces of code for exercises and assessments, notes that I take during practical classes and other experiences using C and C++ languages.
 It is an authentic disorganized notebook. <br/>

+### Git Commands <br>
+A summary and explanation of commands used in git bash terminal.

 ### Notes
 Notes that I take during theoretical lectures.<br/>